chenlijun99/vrenamer/README.md

 # vrenamer
-A sequential video renamer based on the episodeNumber
+A mass video renamer based on the episodeNumber